Roasted Red Pepper Potato Soup

 - Cayenne, salt and pepper to taste

-1 Roast the red bell peppers by placing them over or under an open flame until they blacken on all sides.
+1 Roast bell peppers until blackened all over: Roast the red bell peppers by placing them over or under an open flame until they blacken on all sides.
 (You can use a grill, cooktop gas burner, or oven broiler.)
-Place the blackened peppers in a bag, close the bag and let the peppers steam for 10-15 minutes, or until the skins feel like they can easily be slipped off.
-Remove the peppers from the bag, peel off the blackened skins, remove the seeds.
+Place the blackened peppers in a bowl, cover the bowl with a plate, and let the peppers steam for 5 minutes, or until the skins feel like they can easily be slipped off.
+Remove the peppers from the bowl, peel off the blackened skins, remove the seeds.
 Chop the peppers roughly.

-3 Add the stock, stir well and bring to a simmer.
-Cook over medium heat until potatoes are soft.
+4 Add stock, simmer: Add the stock, stir well and bring to a simmer.
+Cook over medium heat until potatoes are soft, about 12 to 15 minutes.